ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-update.md)

 ### 2.2.6 Discard Application
 The Individual can discard the Pre-Registration by clicking on the Delete icon for the Pre-Registration Id for which he/she wishes to discard.
-The system provides the Individual with two options: ‘Discard entire Application’ or ‘Cancel Appointment’.
+The system provides the Individual with two options: ‘Discard entire Application’ or ‘Cancel Appointment.'
 The Individual choses to discard entire Application.
 The system deletes all the data mapped to the Pre-Registration Id and cancels the appointment (if any).

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)

 ## 2.3 Attaching Documents to the Application
 ### 2.3.1 Document Categories and Applicable Document Types
 1. When an Individual provides his/her Demographic data, the Pre-registration system captures the data.
-1. Based on the parameters (From Config file) used for Applicant type determination, the Pre-Registration system sends the Id to the mapping.
+1. Based on the parameters (from Config file) used for Applicant type determination, the Pre-Registration system sends the Id to the mapping.
 1. Based on the Applicant type, the Applicable Document categories are received from the Mapping.
 The Pre-Registration system then displays only applicable categories.
 1. The Document Category and type of documents in each category to be uploaded varies based on the applicant type.
 Pre-registration system displays only those types to the applicant.